fastupdev/ansible-kubernetes/README.md

 Sit back and relax for the playbook to finish with no errors :smile:!!!

-**Note**: This playbook is tested on Red Hat and CentOS Linux servers.
+**Note**: This playbook is tested on Red Hat Linux, CentOS Linux servers, Ubuntu and Debian Operating Systems.